PayString/rfcs/src/spec/payid-easy-checkout.md

 * PayID Easy Checkout Client: A client that assembles a PayID Easy Checkout URL using information obtained from PayID Discovery Server via [PAYID-DISCOVERY][].
 * PayID Discovery Server: An endpoint that returns a PayID Discovery JRD conforming to [PAYID-DISCOVERY][].
 * Recipient: An individual or entity receiving a payment (e.g., e-commerce merchant, charity).
-* Payer: An individual or entity originating a payment to a `recipient`.
+* Sender: An individual or entity originating a payment to a `recipient`.
 * Wallet: A device or application that holds funds (may be a non-custodial wallet).
 * PayID Easy Checkout URL: A URL that is the result of this protocol; can be used to redirect a client to a wallet corresponding to a particular PayID as defined in [PAYID-URI][].